-An applicant must complete the College of Coastal Georgia application and the Radiologic Science application (these may be obtained from the college website, or the Radiologic Science faculty).
+An applicant must complete the College of Coastal Georgia application and the Radiologic Science Program application.
+The CCGA application can be obtained from the Office of Admissions while the Radiologic Science Program application can be obtained from a program faculty member.
+Students are responsible for submitting all required admissions materials by the date specified on the application.